Introducing the COPO Camaro

 In some ways, the contemporary versions differ from the original.
 They’re developed for NHRA drag racing.
 The automobile can compete with the fastest racers.
 This includes the NHRA’s Stock Eliminator and Super Stock classes.
 On the quarter-mile, these classes have run times of nine seconds or less.

 Later versions were NHRA-spec.
-To reduce weight for racing, standard sound deadening and power accessories needed removing.
-A solid axle and moly roll chrome cage, racing bucket seats, a competition spoor shifter, performance gauges, and a safety harness are all part of the design.
+Standard sound deadening and power accessories needed removing to reduce weight for racing.
+The design includes a solid axle and moly roll chrome cage, racing bucket seats, a competition spoor shifter, performance gauges, and a safety harness.
+We highly recommend Music In Motion for high-end car audio and advanced electronic services.

 What Exactly Is A COPO Camaro – Continued?